 Roy Rosenzweig Prize for Innovation in Digital History

-This Prize will be awarded annually to honor and support work on an innovative and freely available new media project, and in particular for work that reflects thoughtful, critical, and rigorous engagement with technology and the practice of history.
+This prize is awarded annually to honor and support work on an innovative and freely available new media project, and in particular for work that reflects thoughtful, critical, and rigorous engagement with technology and the practice of history.

 The prize will be conferred on a project that has been launched in the last two years and is publicly available.
 The prize recipient(s) will be expected to apply awarded funds toward the advancement of the project goals.
 Projects may be renominated, as long as a description is included about any updates since the original nomination.

-Submit to email@example.com by May 15, 2014, a one- to two-page narrative that includes:
+- A one- to two-page narrative (nomination letter) that includes:

 - A method of access to the project (e.g., website address, software download)